-While not widely acknowledged there are several factors which impact retention and turnover that need to be considered.
-These encompass the wider environment, the psychological contract between the employer and employee, the nurses' primary goal - to care for others and organisational change.
+While not widely acknowledged, there are several factors that impact on retention and turnover that need to be considered.
+These encompass the wider environment, the psychological contract between the employer and employee, the nurses' primary goal - to care for others - and organisational change.
 These will be discussed within this section.